 Founder

-Langdon F. Page was born in Colorado and began filmmaking as founding editor of the award-winning documentary series “Los Patiperros” for TVN Chile.
+Langdon F. Page was born in Colorado and began filmmaking as founding editor of the documentary series “Los Patiperros” for TVN Chile in 1996.

-He has since produced & edited documentaries and features in Rome, Cairo, New York and Los Angeles, including:
+He has since produced & edited documentaries and features in Rome, Cairo, New York, Los Angeles, London, and Santiago including:

 Oliver Stone’s “Persona Non Grata” and “Looking For Fidel”;